kmikl/open-zt703/Documentation/DMM Mode.md

 - **Set minimum limit**
 - **Set maximum limit**</br>

-Every measuerement mode has its own inviidual limit settings
+Every measurement mode has its own inviidual limit settings

 ## Graph display menu:
 - **Clear** : clears the graph buffer and the minimum and maximum values